 Boo!
 Did fall sneak up on you too?
-The fall equinox has passed, the leaves turn to rust and gold, and pumpkin spiced everything makes way to all menus out there- it’s time for the sweet treats of fall.
+The autumn equinox has passed, the leaves turn to rust and gold, and pumpkin spiced everything makes way to all menus out there- it’s time for the sweet treats of fall.
 Halloween desserts are here for a bloody good time.
 Let’s creep it real this season with all kinds of pumpkin Halloween desserts.

 Heading to a Halloween party and need to bring along a fun dessert?
 Look no further, we have the plan.
 From easy Halloween themed Mendiants to a many-stepped Chai Pumpkin Pie, we’ve got you covered if you have 10 minutes or 10 hours.
 Read along for this season’s best Halloween desserts.

 Cheesecake, forever the most decadent dessert at the party.
 Saved for special occasions or guiltily savored as a weeknight delight.
 The creamy texture matched with a crisp crust would send anybody overboard for just a crumb.

 For the Halloween dessert version, we’ve flavored the cheesecake with pumpkin, pinched in a touch of fall spice, and poured it over a rich graham cracker, brown butter crust.